BTS and Coldplay bring crowd to their feet at American Music Awards - KTVZ

 Fans of the K-pop supergroup were treated to an energetic and pyrotechnic filled performance with Coldplay of their song “My Universe” at American Music Awards.

-The boy band also won the awards for favorite pop duo or group and favorite pop song for “Butter.”
+The boy band also three awards for artist of the year, favorite pop duo or group, and favorite pop song for “Butter,”

 The show was hosted by Cardi B at the Microsoft Theater in Los Angeles.
 She could barely be heard above the screaming crowd when she introduced Coldplay and BTS.